the Shafer Historical Museum

 Ralph Carlberg, Treasurer

-A small staff serves the museum year-round.
+A part-time staff serves the museum year-round.

 Suzanne Perin, Ph.D., Museum Director